AllenWen/kotlin-ElevatorAlgo/README.md

-# kotlin-ElevatorAlgo
+# kotlin-ElevatorSimulator
-Implement elevator's algorithm using kotlin on android platform
+Simulate the elevator's working process using kotlin on android platform